Sanduni-Gamage/ML-Journey/README.md

 - **Regularization** — Ridge (L2), Lasso (L1), ElasticNet with alpha tuning via GridSearchCV
 - **Model Saving/Loading** with `joblib`

+### Part 5 — Advanced CNNs & Computer Vision

+- **CNN Architecture Evolution** — hand-built VGG-style stack (3 conv blocks, 3.25M params) vs ResNet-style network with residual skip connections and batch norm (216K params), trained head-to-head on a CIFAR-10 subset for 15 epochs
+- **Transfer Learning** — MobileNetV2 pre-trained on ImageNet as a frozen feature extractor with a custom classification head (CIFAR-10 images upscaled to 96×96)
+- **Fine-Tuning** — unfreezing the last 20 base layers and retraining at a reduced learning rate (1e-5) for a further accuracy gain
+- **Image Data Augmentation** — `ImageDataGenerator` with rotation, shift, zoom, and horizontal flip; side-by-side training of the same CNN with and without augmentation to show the regularization effect on validation loss
+- **Pre-trained ImageNet Classification** — ResNet50 with `decode_predictions` for top-5 labelling of arbitrary images
+- **Feature Map Visualization** — extracting and plotting intermediate conv-layer activations to see what the network learns
+- **Object Detection with YOLOv8** — `ultralytics` YOLOv8n for image detection (bounding boxes + confidences), video-file detection with annotated output, real-time webcam detection, and the dataset/label/`data.yaml` layout for custom training
+- **Instance Segmentation** — YOLOv8n-seg for per-object masks
+- **Pose Estimation** — YOLOv8n-pose for 17 body keypoints

 ## 📊 Datasets Used

 | Dataset | Task | Type | Source |